Take That discography

-The discography of Take That, a British pop music group, consists of eight studio albums, two compilation albums, thirty-two singles, three live albums, one extended play and fourteen video albums.
+The discography of Take That, a British pop music group, consists of nine studio albums, two compilation albums, thirty-three singles, three live albums, one extended play and fourteen video albums.

 Take That made their debut in the United Kingdom in 1991 with "Do What U Like".
 "Promises" and then "Once You've Tasted Love" followed in 1992.
 They were only minor hits in the UK.
 The band's breakthrough single was a cover of the 1970s Tavares hit "It Only Takes a Minute", which peaked at number seven on the UK Singles Chart.
 This success was followed by the track "I Found Heaven" and "A Million Love Songs", top 15 and top 10 singles respectively.
 Their cover of the Barry Manilow disco hit "Could It Be Magic" was their biggest hit to date, peaking at number three in the UK.
 Their first album, Take That & Party, was also released in 1992.
 The following year saw the release of their second album Everything Changes.
 It spawned four UK number one singles; "Pray", "Relight My Fire", "Babe" and the title track "Everything Changes".
-The fifth single "Love Ain't Here Anymore" reached number three.
+The sixth single "Love Ain't Here Anymore" reached number three.
 Everything Changes also saw the band gain international success.
 In 1995 came their third album, Nobody Else, containing another 3 UK number ones.
 After the first single "Sure" was released, the second single from the album, "Back for Good" became their biggest hit single reaching number one in 31 countries around the world.
 In the summer of 1995 band member Robbie Williams left the band.
 Undaunted by the loss, Take That continued to promote Nobody Else as a four-piece, scoring another UK number one single with "Never Forget".
 In February 1996 Take That formally announced that they were disbanding.
 This was followed by the Greatest Hits compilation, which contained a new recording, a cover of the Bee Gees' "How Deep Is Your Love", the band's eighth number one single.